 Homer Glen TMJ/TMD Therapy

-At the Homer Glen dental office of Alan R. DeAngelo, DDS, we offer patients a wide range of dentistry service to keep their smiles whole, healthy, and pain free.
+At DeAngelo Dental of Homer Glen, we offer a wide range of dentistry services to keep our patients' smiles whole, healthy, and pain-free.
 For patients struggling with the chronic pain and jaw immobility that indicates a need for TMJ/TMD therapy, we are happy to provide a personalized treatment plan to reduce discomfort and get the smile back on your face as soon as possible.
 If you’ve noticed warning signs of TMJ dysfunction, call our Homer Glen dental office to schedule an appointment today.
-We’ll evaluate your condition, discuss treatment options, and help you to achieve healthy, pain free function as quickly as possible.
+Dr. DeAngelo will evaluate your condition, discuss treatment options, and help you to achieve healthy, pain-free jaw function as quickly as possible.

-Temporomandibular joints, often referred to simply as TMJ, are small connective tissues that attach the jaw to the skull bone.
-When properly functioning, the TMJ allow patients to speak, chew, smile, and yawn without pain or impediment.
+Temporomandibular joints, often referred to simply as TMJs, are small connective tissues that attach the jaw to the skull bone.
+When properly functioning, the TMJs allow patients to speak, chew, smile, and yawn without pain or impediment.

-When the TMJ are overused, injured, or strained, patients can struggle to open and close their mouths.
+When the TMJs are overused, injured, or strained, patients can struggle to open and close their mouths.
 When speaking, smiling, or yawning, patients may experience severe pain.
 When the mouth is not in motion, patients might still experience jaw pain and radiating head, neck, shoulder, and back pain.
 This oral health condition is known as TMJ dysfunction.
-Patients diagnosed with TMJ dysfunction or TMD may be struggling with this disorder for a number of reasons, including:
+Patients diagnosed with TMJ dysfunction, or TMD, may be struggling with this disorder for a number of reasons, including:

 - Strain caused by jaw overuse or hyperextension